 Pay a state estimated tax installment in December instead of at the January due date.
 However, make sure the payment is based on a reasonable estimate of your state tax.

-It may be beneficial to pay 2017 tuition in 2016 to take full advantage of the American Opportunity Tax Credit, an above-the-line deduction worth up to $2,500 per student to cover the cost of tuition, fees and course materials paid during the taxable year.
+Pay 2019 tuition in 2018 to take full advantage of the American Opportunity Tax Credit, an above-the-line credit worth up to $2,500 per student to cover the cost of tuition, fees and course materials paid during the taxable year.
 Forty percent of the credit (up to $1,000) is refundable, which means you can get it even if you owe no tax.

 Additional Medicare Tax